lucasfellipe3g/nestjs-notifications-service/README.md

 # Notifications Service

-This in a microservice that aims to send notifications to a recipient, as a user, for example.
+This is a microservice developed to send notifications to a recipient, as a user, for example.
 To use this application, create a .env file and add a DATABASE_URL environment, something like:

 `DATABASE_URL="postgresql://johndoe:johndoe@localhost:5432/mydb?schema=public"`